ocaml/dune/doc/usage.rst

 ``(context default)`` stanza in your ``dune-workspace`` file, that is the one Jbuilder will use.

-For rare cases where this is not what you want, you can force Jbuilder to use a different build contexts for merlin by adding the field ``(merlin)`` to this context.
+For rare cases where this is not what you want, you can force dune to use a different build contexts for merlin by adding the field ``(merlin)`` to this context.

 Building JavaScript with js_of_ocaml
 ====================================

-Jbuilder knows how to generate a JavaScript version of an executable (``<name>.bc.js``) using the js_of_ocaml compiler (the ``js_of_ocaml-compiler`` opam package must be installed).
+Dune knows how to generate a JavaScript version of an executable (``<name>.bc.js``) using the js_of_ocaml compiler (the ``js_of_ocaml-compiler`` opam package must be installed).